Tonywilson1211/P2_Sudoku/README.md

 * [JSHint](https://jshint.com/)
 * No errors were found with JS code in final testing.
-* The cyclometric complexity peaks at 6 which is higher than desired.
+* The cyclomatic complexity peaks at 6 which is higher than desired.
 This is down to only one function within the code called Function tileClick.
 Due to the nature of the puzzle and the amount of logic that is applied to each tile within the game board, the complexity is not easily avoided.
 As a result I have opted for making the code easy to read and maintainable rather than focusing on reducing the cyclometric complexity rating.

      ![JSHint Results](assets/images/readme/jshint.jpg)